glompos21/LoraWAN_RAK3172/README.md

 - radio.c-> Middlewares/Third_Party/SubGHz_Phy/stm32_radio_driver/radio.c : Replace it with the included or comment all the DBG functions
 - lora_app.c -> LoRaWAN/App/lora_app.c
 - radio_conf.h, radio_board_if.h, radio_board_if.c -> LoRaWAN/Target

+Check RAK3172LowLevelDevelopmentSourceFiles/ReadMe.txt for changes in the different files.
+Most of them are commeting functions etc